 Intuitive UI & Overall Easy-to-play Experience

 As I started playing, it took me just one hand to get the grasp of how OFC is played on Pokio.
 And even in that one I managed not to get my hand fouled!
 Once the round is over, you see how many points each player got from their front, middle and back so it’s easy to see how everyone did moneywise on that round.
 I tried to think of any extra features that would be needed to make the playing experience even better, but couldn’t come up with any.
-Neither is there anything that I would remove from the current UI, so my conclusion is that developers at Pokio have done a good job in this regard.
+Neither is there anything that I would remove from the current UI.
+My conclusion is that the developers at Pokio have done a good job in this regard.